sungeunbae/swc_vuw2015/sql-novice-world/09-create.md

 >~~~{.sql}
 >.read create_tables.sql
 >~~~
+> Secondly, as we have created the table structure, the heading in csv file (first row) can be now removed.
+Delete
+> the first line, and leave the data only.
+>
-> Secondly, you need to set the mode to load CSV format correctly.
+> Thirdly, you need to set the mode to load CSV format correctly.
 >
 >~~~{.sql}
 >.mode csv